Gering wrestling taking its largest contingent to state meet under Berger

 Schwartzkopf’s goal is to win one more match than last year, and Berger believes a number of Bulldogs wrestlers could reach the medal stand as well if they compete to their abilities.

-"We take these kids to big tournaments throughtout the year, bigger brackets than state," Berger said.
-"We do that to prepare them for state, but nothing can compare to this weekend.
-It's a show.
+“We take these kids to big tournaments throughout the year, bigger brackets than state,” Berger said.
+“We do that to prepare them for state, but nothing can compare to this weekend.
+It’s a show.
 But we still treat it is a business trip.
-We intend to go down there and wrestle well and just take it one match at a time."
+We intend to go down there, and wrestle well and just take it one match at a time.”